Living Here

 - Excessive numbers of animals being kept on a property.

-- Can I write them a note about the nuisance?
+- If you can write them a note about the nuisance?

-- Is anything that I am doing triggering the animal to cause the nuisance (i.e. a cat walking on the fence making a neighbour's dog bark) and can I modify the surroundings to prevent the nuisance?
+- If there is anything that you are doing to triggering the animal to cause the nuisance (for example, is your cat walking on the fence and making a neighbour's dog bark) and if you are able to modify your surroundings to prevent the nuisance?

 Neighbour Handout - Barking Dog Neighbour Handout - Roaming Dog Neighbour Handout - Roaming Cat